 By default, when using Windows Remote Desktop, you cannot use your local microphone to record sound in programs running on the remote computer in a terminal session (RDP/RDS).
-If you need to redirect the microphone to an application (Teams, Skype, etc.) installed on a Remote Desktop host, you need to check the settings on both the client and server-side.
+If you need to redirect your local microphone device to an app (Teams, Skype, etc.) installed on a Remote Desktop host, you need to check the settings on both the client and server-side.

-If you open the Recording tab in the sound settings on the remote desktop, you will most likely see the caption:
+If you open the Recording tab in the Sound settings on the Remote Desktop computer, you will most likely see the caption:

 No audio devices are installed

-- Check that the Windows Audio service is installed and running on the RDP server and client.
-You can check that the service is running using PowerShell:
+- Check that the Windows Audio service is installed and running on both the RDP server and client.
+Also, check that the Remote Desktop Services UserMode Port Redirector (UmRdpService) service is running.
+You can use PowerShell to check that the service is running:

 Audiosrv service is disabled by default on Windows Server. - Open the Local Group Policy Editor (